February 2023 Update

 1.5.3 Attyflin Alternative Area

 The second grey alternative area displayed in March 2022 at the northern end of the project at Attyflin is still under consideration by the project team.
-Once complete, the findings of that works will be made available as part of a future project update.
+Once complete, the findings of that works will be made available as part of a future public update.

 Figure 1.10: Attyflin Alternative Grey Area